sevenninety/esri-leaflet-using-bng/README.md

 esri-leaflet-using-bng
 ======================

-Demonstration of esri-leaflet using the British National Grid coordinate system
+This sample demonstrates using the Leaflet plugin for [ArcGIS Services](http://developers.arcgis.com) to load services using the British National Grid (BNG) coordinate system.
+The sample loads an Esri tiled map servic with wkid=27700 and overlays the map with a feature service.